ecssiah/last-ditch/Notes.md

 ## Characters

 Each character can belong to a faction, but some will operate as individuals for periods of time.

+Characters can partner together into relationships of different kinds with characters inside and outside of their faction.
+Characters can also have children, although children between members of rival factions will cause tensions, and they will not immediately belong to either faction.

 Every character has a series of characteristics that define how they interact with the faction and the world around them: